Visiting the Farne Islands: What you need to know

 Facilities that are open / closed

-The toilets are all closed.
+Toilets open on Inner Farne.
+There are no toilets on Staple Island.
 The nearest toilet facilities can be found in the centre of Seahouses, next to the main visitor car park.

 The National Trust shop in Seahouses is open.

 For accessibility information please see our property access statement further down the page, and check the webpages of the individual boat operators.